AntonioRochaAZ/CPP-Game/README.md

 - Study the use of "const" and passing arguments by reference (check when it is possible/should be done).
 - Long comment under "case (IMMOVABLE_BIT + PUSH_BIT)" inside of Collision::handle_collisions.
 - Create gifs and a diagram of how the collision handling works.
+- Find a way of changing the colour of projectiles without having to create multiple different sprites (like adding a filter on top of the texture).